RL4M/KeAP/README.md

 - `--eval_batchsize`: Evaluation batch size.
 - `--warmup_ratio`: Ratio of total training steps used for a linear warmup from 0 to `learning_rate`.
 - `--learning_rate`: Learning rate for fine-tuning
+- `--seed`: Set seed for reproducibility
-- `--frozen_bert`: Specify if you want to froze the encoder in the pretrained model.
+- `--frozen_bert`: Specify if you want to freeze the encoder in the pretrained model.

 More detailed parameters can be found in `run_main.sh`.